 “Maybe he’s older than the agency thinks,” Mr. Mclane suggested.
 “And he can understand basic human speech.”

 Mrs. McLane scoffed.
 “Honey, does he look older than two months to you?”

 “Then that’s that.”

 Bath now realized his error.
-Human infants clearly didn't obey their parents until much later.
-He would need to be more cautious in the future, so they would assume his past behavior a fluke.
+Human infants clearly didn’t obey their parents until much later.
+He would need to be more cautious in the future, so that they would assume his past behavior a fluke.

 The couple tried to test him for the next few minutes, but Bath had disabled his hearing so he wouldn’t slip and obey their words.
 After a while, he saw the couple shrug and go to eat their dinner, which they had only just taken off the stove.
 Bath saw the two smile as each other warmly as they ate, periodically laughing.
 Bath found his infant mouth turn up in a matching smile.
 Interesting.

 Later, Bath re-enabled his hearing and decided to eavesdrop.